Localized Neural Network Modelling of Time Series: A Case Study on US Monetary Policy: Introduction

+Model (\ref{EQ1.1}) belongs to a class of partially linear models studied extensively in the relevant literature, see, \cite{robinson1988}, \cite{hlg2000}, \cite{Gao}, \cite{LR2007}, \cite{ttg2010}, and \cite{BCH2014}, for example.
+Existing estimation and inferential methods are mainly based on nonparametric kernel and series methods for the case where the dimensionality of $\mathbf{x}$ is small.
+In the current big--data environment where the dimensionality of $\mathbf{x}$ is large, there are newly proposed methods, including machine learning based methods.

+The main features of model (\ref{EQ1.1}), which has been proposed and discussed in \cite{BCH2014}, are that model (\ref{EQ1.1}) involves a binary structure for $z$, and \cite{BCH2014} develop a series based approach for the estimation of $\alpha$.
+By contrast, this paper proposes using a localized NN (LNN) method for the estimation of $\alpha$ and $g(\cdot)$ simultaneously.
+In addition, this paper also develops an easily implementable dependent wild bootstrap method for the inference of both $\alpha$ and $g(\cdot)$.

-Until very recently, the investigation on NN architecture mainly focuses on some fixed design (e.g., \citealp{Cybenko1989} and many follow-up studies since then), or uses independent and identically distributed (i.i.d.) data (e.g., \cite{kk2017}, \citealp{BK2019}, \citealp{SH2020}, and many references therein).
-There are only limited studies available for us to understand NN with dependent data from theoretical perspective (see, \citealp{cs1998}, \citealp{chen2007}, for example), although NN based methods have been widely used to study different types of time series data in practice (e.g., \citealp{HOR1996}, \citealp{crs2001}, \citealp{GU2021429}, \citealp{Gu2020}, just to name a few).
-We would like to contribute along this line of research, so throughout we assume the following time series data are observable:
+Until very recently, the investigation on NN architecture mainly focuses on some fixed design regression models (e.g., \citealp{Cybenko1989} and many follow-up studies since then), or uses independent and identically distributed (i.i.d.) data (e.g., \citealp{BK2019,SH2020}; and many references therein).
+There are only limited studies available for us to understand NN with dependent data from theoretical perspective (see, \citealp{cs1998,chen2007}; for example), although NN based methods have been widely used to study time series data in practice (e.g., \citealp{HOR1996,crs2001,GU2021429,Gu2020}; just to name a few).
+We would like to contribute along this line of research, and thus assume the following time series data are observable: